-In 2016, the highly anticipated Margaritaville Resort is expected to open, offering dining, shopping and a family entertainment center with a rock climbing wall, zipline coasters, bowling and a water playground.
+The highly anticipated Margaritaville Resort opened in 2016.
+Features include dining, shopping and a family entertainment center with a rock climbing wall, zipline coasters, bowling and a water playground.

 Running along Beach Boulevard, Caillavet Street and Bayview Avenue, the Casino Hopper Trolley provides access to many city attractions; phone (228) 896-8080 for schedule and fares.

 InfoOfficeBiloxi Visitors Center 1050 Beach Blvd.
 Biloxi, MS 39530.
 Phone:(228)374-3105 or (800)245-6943

 Mississippi Gulf Coast Regional Convention & Visitors Bureau 2350 Beach Blvd., Suite A Biloxi, MS 39531.
 Phone:(228)896-6699 or (888)467-4853

 Self-guiding toursPamphlets describing the Historic Heart of Biloxi Walking Tour, which highlights such sites as the 1840 Scherer House and the 1847 Magnolia Hotel, and the City of Biloxi Heritage Driving Tour are available at the visitor center and the convention and visitors bureau.